mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     Whenever you cast a spell, your nearby Arcanyst minions gain +1⚔️.

 name:     Manakite Drifter
-text:     When this minion is built, gain +2 mana this turn.
+text:     **Build** (2)
-          **Build**:2
+          When this minion is built, gain +2 mana this turn.

 name:     Massacre Artist
-text:     **Backstab**: (2)
+text:     **Backstab** (2)
           After this minion attacks and backstabs, all attacks are backstabs this turn.

 name:     Onyx Bear Seal
-text:     Transform an enemy minion into a 0/2 Panddo that cannot be attacked.
+text:     Transform an enemy minion into a 0⚔️/2❤️ Panddo that cannot be attacked.

 name:     Pandamonium
-text:     Transform all minions into 0/2 Panddo that cannot be attacked until end of turn.
+text:     Transform all minions into 0⚔️/2❤️ Panddo that cannot be attacked until end of turn.

 name:     Storm Sister Alkyone
 text:     Spells you cast that deal damage deal +1 damage.